PROTOTYPES

 Sprint 88 (Sprintmaster) versions - John Hardie has had this for years.

 Star Wars: Jedi Arena - Earlier version.
-Matt Reichert reviewed
+Matt Reichert reviewed it.

-Starpath protos - LINK
+Starpath protos - (LINK)

-Twist - Ken Love (formerly of Activision) claimed to have this ROM way
+Twist - Ken Love (formerly of Activision) claimed to have this ROM way back in 2001 (LINK) and promised they would be released "soon" (LINK).

-Video Life - need true dump of cart, which Yarusso refused to make available for over 20 years now LINK
+Video Life - need true dump of cart, which Yarusso refused to make available for over 20 years now (LINK)

 Todd Rogers alternate carts (good luck getting these, as there's a good chance they only exist in Todd's mind, much like his high score records):